 Sale of Property

-An agricultural preserve and associated contract may contain multiple legal parcels.
+An agricultural preserve and associated contract may contain multiple legal parcels under one ownership.
 Over time it is possible that individual parcels within an agricultural preserve subject to a Williamson Act contract are sold to a different ownership interest or transferred to a non- immediate family member.
 A different ownership interest is defined as an entity that is comprised of different principal owners with different operating interests and does not include different business entities which have the same principal owners and operating interests.
 An immediate family member is defined by Government Code Section 51230.1.C as the spouse of the landowner, the natural or adopted children of the landowner, the parents of the landowner, or the siblings of the landowner.

 The remaining property and the sold property are still subject to all of the requirements of state law, these Rules, and the terms of the contract.
 In order to ensure that the remaining property and the sold property still meet the applicable requirements, the following provisions are required: